VitamPoc/VitamTools/README.md

 Vitam Project
 =============

-You will find here one of the sub projects of Vitam (Value Immaterial Transfered to Archive for Memory / Valeurs Immatérielles Tranférées aux Archives pour Mémoire).
+You will find here one of the sub projects of Vitam (Valuable Items Transfered to Archives for Memory / Valeurs Immaterielles Tranferees aux Archives pour Memoire).

 The global license is GPL V3.